By Danny Aspinall

-Users need to get to grips with radically updated software, operational shifts, and new processes when it comes to seeking technical support.
-Education, training, and change management are just as important when it comes to IT staff too.
+Users need to get to grips with radically updated software, operational shifts, and new processes when seeking technical support.
+Education, training, and change management are just as important when it comes to IT staff, too.

 As you move away from legacy IT models and responsibility for your operations becomes decentralized, roles will change.
-Your IT teams will need to adapt to a new way of doing things, and find innovative ways to support users and add value to the business.
+Your IT teams will need to adapt to a new way of doing things and find innovative ways to support users while adding value to the business.

-With lack of user adoption a major threat to any implementation, training, and governance need to be a key focus to ensure that when your cloud environment goes live, your staff are actually using it.
+With a lack of user adoption posing a major threat to any implementation, training, and governance need to be a key focus to ensure that when your cloud environment does go live, your staff are actually using it.

-Involve people early on, sell the benefits of the migration and explain if and how their day-to-day lives will change.
-The longer people have to warm to the migration, the more prepared they’ll be to take advantage of it when it’s complete.
+Involve people early on, sell the benefits of the migration, and explain if and how their day-to-day lives will change.
+The longer people have to warm to the migration, the more prepared they’ll feel, able to take harness its full potential when it’s complete.

 On the hunt for specialist AWS talent to assist with your cloud migration project?
 Begin by browsing our selection of skilled professionals today, or submit your job vacancy to be matched with the very best AWS candidates in as little as 48 hours.